Team-Fjorden/ios-sdk/README.md

 To trigger the system alert to ask for Bluetooth permission, start the grip manager using `start(options: [.askForBluetoothPermission])`.

 Once the user has given permission, you can start scanning for available Fjorden grips using `GripManager.default.startScanningForFjordenGrips()`.
+If there is a grip (or multiple grips) around, the method will be called every time the signal strength of a discovered grip updates.
+The SDK handles deduplication, so you can always simply take the reported grip(s), no need to filter them yourself.

-We don't include any kind of UI in our SDK at this point, so it will be your job to present a list of found devices to the user.
+**We don't include any kind of UI in our SDK**, so it will be your job to present a list of found devices to the user.
 When selecting a grip, call `GripManager.default.connect(toGrip: selectedGrip)` passing the grip the user selected.
-This will trigger a system alert from iOS, asking to confirm pairing to the device.
-Once pairing is confirmed, the grip manager will check the device's firmware version to ensure it matches the minimum required version.
-See firmware upgrades for further details.
+This will trigger a system alert from iOS, asking to confirm bonding to the device.
+Once pairing is confirmed, the grip is considered connected, and the `GripManager` transitions into the `.connected(ConnectedGrip)` state.

 #### Restore Connection on App Launch

 Call `GripManager.default.start()` as soon as your app launches.
 By design, this method doesn't trigger anything that requires user input, so it is always safe to call.
 If you have paired a grip before, it will try to connect it.
 If it isn't available, it will time out after 5.0 seconds.
+Usually the system re-connects to a grip as soon as you turn it on, even if your app with the Fjorden SDK is not running.

 > You can change this timeout using a custom `GripManager.Configuration`, then pass it when setting up the grip manager `GripManager.default.configure(with: custom)`